Staying safe while taking part

 How will you use the money I raise?

 Every day brings new challenges at Great Ormond Street Hospital.
-Every day more than 600 children and young people from across the UK arrive for life-changing treatments.
+Every day around 600 children and young people from across the UK arrive for life-changing treatments.
 Every day, doctors and nurses battle the most complex illnesses, and the brightest minds come together to achieve pioneering medical breakthroughs.
 And, every day that you run and raise money you'll help Great Ormond Street Hospital Children's Charity give seriously ill children the chance of a better future.

 The money you raise will help the charity to fund groundbreaking research, advanced medical equipment, child and family support services, and the rebuilding and refurbishment of wards and medical facilities.